Charles Vane

-Charles Vane (c.
-1680 – 29 March 1721) was an English pirate who operated in the Bahamas during the end of the Golden Age of Piracy.
+Charles Vane (hanged 29 March 1721) was an English pirate who operated in the Bahamas during the Golden Age of Piracy.

-Vane was likely born in the Kingdom of England around 1680.
+Vane’s place of birth is unknown.
 One of his first pirate ventures was under the leadership of Henry Jennings, during Jennings' attack on the salvage camp for the wrecked Spanish 1715 Treasure Fleet off the coast of Florida.
-By 1717, Vane was commanding his own vessels and was one of the leaders of the Republic of Pirates in Nassau.
-In 1718, Vane was captured but agreed to stop his criminal actions and declared his intention to accept a King's Pardon; however, just months later he and his men, including Edward England and Jack Rackham, returned to piracy.
-Unlike some other notable pirate captains of the age like Benjamin Hornigold and Samuel Bellamy, Vane was known for his cruelty, and in court documents is said to have beaten and interrogated sailors from ships he captured.
+By 1717, Vane was commanding his own vessels and was a notable member of the Flying Gang in Nassau.
+In 1718, Vane agreed to stop his pirate activities and declared his intention to accept a King's Pardon; however, just months later he and his men, including Edward England returned to piracy.
+Vane was known for his cruelty, and in court documents is said to have beaten, tortured, and interrogated sailors from ships he captured.
 In February 1719, Vane was caught in a storm in the Bay Islands and was marooned on an uncharted island.
 Upon being discovered by a passing British ship, he was arrested and brought to Port Royal where he was eventually tried and hanged in March 1721.

 Pirate career

 “When he perceiv’d our Sloops chas’d him, he took down his St. George’s Flag and hoisted a black Flag with a Death’s Head in it, which is their signal to intimidate, that they will neither give nor take Quarter”.

 Little is known of Vane's early life.
 He lived in Port Royal before becoming a pirate, but he was most likely not born there.
+A General History of the Pyrates makes no mention of Vanes early life and neither does his trial transcript.
+Where he was born is also unknowable.

 Vane worked with Henry Jennings during Jennings' attack on the salvage camp for the wrecked Spanish 1715 Treasure Fleet.
 Vane first operated as an independent captain in the summer of 1717.
 By the winter of that year, he was one of the leaders of the pirates operating out of Nassau.